bbauska/W3Cx-2of5/README.md

 <h4>&lt;details&gt; element</h4>

-The <details> tag is very cool.
-It is used in conjunction with a nested <summary> tag and some other content.
+The &lt;details&gt; tag is very cool.
+It is used in conjunction with a nested &lt;summary&gt; tag and some other content.
 The result is that the summary is shown with a disclosure triangle alongside it, and the other content is initially hidden.
 By clicking the triangle, the other content is displayed to the user.
 This requires no JavaScript and is a simple way to get a powerful and desirable feature.

 Below we see the HTML, and you can try it out for yourself!
-Note that the <details> tag works in most Web browsers.
+Note that the &lt;details&gt; tag works in most Web browsers.

 <table>
 <colgroup>